 A Brief History of Pythagorean Numerology

-There are as many different numerologies in the world as there are developed cultures, since wise people have grasped the connection between Creation, Numbers and the reality of our world a long time ago.
+There are as many different numerologies in the world as there are developed cultures, since wise people have realised that there is a connection between the Creation, the numbers and the reality of our world a long time ago.
 In this section, we are going to focus on only one kind of numerology: the one associated with Pythagoras.

 The Life of Pythagoras

 It all began more than 2500 years ago on Samos, a small island in the Mediterranean.
 Born there was a person who can rightfully be called the very first philosopher of humanity.
-This is because it was Pythagoras who in fact coined the word philosophy.
+This is because it was exactly Pythagoras who has coined the word philosophy.

-In those times, the Mediterranean was a major center of world's civilization, and the young Pythagoras traveled around a great deal in order to find all the available sources of ancient wisdom.
+In those times, the Mediterranean was a major center of the world's civilization, and the young Pythagoras traveled around a great deal in order to find all the available sources of ancient wisdom.
 He spent 22 years in Egypt absorbing the knowledge of its ancient civilization, he studied with the wise people of Babylon, and journeyed to Persia in order to familiarize himself with the Zoroastrian tradition, and he even met the mysterious Hyperboreans.
-The sphere of his interests was not limited to the sciences (particularly those of of mathematical nature), but also included religious systems.
+The sphere of his interests was not limited to the sciences, although he was strongly interested in mathematics, but also included religious systems.
 As a result, Pythagoras was initiated into the mysteries of several cultures.

-By the time he was 40, Pythagoras had settled in Southern Italy, established his school and presented his teachings to humanity.
-The scale of that teaching and its impact on human civilization were so great that even now, after several millennia, the name of Pythagoras is known to every shool kid.
+By the time he was 40 years old, Pythagoras had settled in Southern Italy, established his school and presented his teachings to the humanity.
+The scale of that teaching and its impact on human civilization were so great that even now, after several millennia, the name of Pythagoras is known to practically every shool kid.

-Ironically, though, the proof of the theorem present in school books is probably one of his least achievements.
+Ironically though, the proof of the theorem attributed to Pythagoras in the school textbooks is probably one of his least achievements.
 After all, the fact that the sum of the squares of two legs gives the square of hypotenuse was already well known in Egypt and Babylon long before Pythagoras came along.
 Yet his philosophical system was so impressive that the ever-famous Plato could even be thought of as merely one of Pythagoras’s followers.

 However, the interests of Pythagoras weren't exclusively abstract or theoretical.
-He spent plenty of time researching music (And, again, not simply as an intellectual pursuit — those familiar with the theory of music can confirm that it is quite close to mathematics.) and its application to healing, and as a means of restoring the vibrational structure of one's system.
-Pythagoras believed that music is an art in which Numbers reach directly to the heart, whereas in mathematics, they just occupy the brain.
+He spent plenty of time researching into music and its application to healing, or as a means of restoring the vibrational balance of one's system.
+Pythagoras believed that music is an art in which numbers reach directly to the heart, whereas in mathematics they just occupy the brain.

 It is clear that philosophy, as understood by Pythagoras, was very different from how it is understood now.
-It had more in common with the concepts in Indian yoga.
+It had more in common with some concepts of Indian yoga.
 Consider this: Pythagoras completely accepted the idea of a cycle of numerous incarnations of a human soul and believed that the exit from that circle was found not through religious rituals but through philosophy, i.e., contemplation and comprehension of the main principles of Creation.
-Philosophy, in his understanding, was a path to perfect the soul, a path towards immortality.
+Philosophy, in his understanding, was a path of perfecting the soul, a path to immortality.

-Numbers are at the very core of Pythagoras’s teachings, but as you can see, his understanding of numbers was very different from the contemporary one.
-Now we understand numbers in a concrete, utilitarian way (two apples, three dollars, etc.), or like a sort of exercise for one's brain (the dreaded math with which we were all fed up at school and believed we’d never use in real life).
+Numbers are at the very core of Pythagoras’s teachings, but his understanding of numbers was very different from the contemporary one.
+Now we understand numbers in a concrete, utilitarian way (two apples, three dollars, etc.), or like a sort of exercise for one's brain (the dreaded math with which we were all fed up at school and believed we’d never use it in real life).

 For Pythagoras, numbers, especially the first ten, are the highest manifestations of the Creative Principle in the creation of our world.
 They can be called the different aspects of the Creator of the Universe.
 Interacting and gradually descending from the world of ideas into the world of matter, the numbers create, according to their rules, everyone and everything.

-And to show that this idea might not be not just wild speculation, consider that according to contemporary physics, at some deep level, microparticles and the quanta of energy are indistinguishable.
+To show that this idea might be not just a wild speculation, consider that according to contemporary physics, at some deep level, microparticles and the quanta of energy are indistinguishable.
 In other words, material particles are in fact bundles of energy, or electromagnetic waves.
 And waves—or vibrations—are directly related to the numbers that define their frequency.

 From Theory to Practice